-Your doctor will talk to you about your concerns and arrange to look into possible reasons for the changes you are experiencing.
+Tell your doctor why you are worried and they will talk to you about your concerns.
+Your doctor will arrange to look into possible reasons for the changes you are experiencing.

-Call 1800 341 341
+🕼 Call 1800 341 341

 Call the Alzheimer National Helpline and talk in confidence to someone who understands.
+They will give you practical information about:

+- memory loss;

-Get practical information about memory loss, the early signs of Alzheimer's disease and dementia as well as information about how a diagnosis is made.
+- the early signs of Alzheimer's disease and dementia; and

+- how a diagnosis is made.